-(8) The Oarai Research and Development Center (Fukushima Administrative Department) should have appropriately improved the facility management based on the latest information on the safety management of facilities, which they should keep up with, on the basis of a safety-first policy.
-However, as indicated in the fact they did not make effort to collect overseas information and reflect such information in the facility management, a system to reflect knowledge obtained from overseas information etc. in the manual concerning preventive measures in the activities for operational safety was not made clear.

-(9) The Japan Atomic Energy Agency (hereinafter "JAEA") should have collected and explored information systematically on the basis of a safety-first policy through efforts which include obtaining and appropriately transmitting useful information on safety management of facilities such as overseas information on nuclear facilities.
-However, as shown in the fact that the department responsible for compiling and transmitting such information was not clear, the manual for ensuring necessary improvement at an organizational level did not made clear a system to share information and knowledge gained by overseas information etc. (3) For "at PFRF, the possibility was not assumed of resin bags" burst and contamination of the room at the time of opening the storage container with the hood and checking the contents", in addition to the above organizational factors lying behind the (1) "the samples used for x-ray diffraction measurement were encapsulated without removing epoxy resin, and this information was not taken over" ( $1 \sim 8$ ), following organizational factors are pointed out.
+7 The Plutonium Fuel Technology Division (then) should have examined the necessity of replacing the polyester container with a metallic container after implementing oxidation heating treatment, as well as implementation of periodic inspection for the resin bags were used as boundary, and transfer of the relevant record.
+However, as indicated in the fact of failure to improve the storage condition by implementing periodic inspection, they just focused on restoring containers to the original condition by replacing the inside container and the resin bags with the new ones, measures for storing (safekeeping) nuclear fuel material safely for a long time were ignored at the workplace.
+(2) For "In reference to the storage of nuclear fuel material, technical information on handling and storage (safekeeping) of Pu was not utilized" $\circledast$ The Oarai Research and Development Center (Fukushima Administrative Department) should have appropriately improved the facility management based on the latest information on the safety management of facilities, which they should keep up with, on the basis of a safety-first policy.
+However, as indicated in the fact, they did not make efforts to collect overseas information and reflect such information in the facility management.
+A system to reflect knowledge obtained from overseas information etc. in the manual concerning preventive measures in the activities for operational safety was not made clear.
+3 The Japan Atomic Energy Agency (hereinafter referred to as "JAEA") should have collected and explored information systematically on the basis of a safety-first policy through efforts which include obtaining and appropriately transmitting useful information on safety management of facilities such as overseas information on nuclear facilities.
+However, as shown in the fact that the department which assumes the responsibilities for compiling and transmitting such information was not appointed clearly the system to share overseas information and knowledge etc. at the organization was not made clear.
+(3) For "at PFRF, the possibility of resin bags' burst and contamination of the room were not anticipated when opening a storage container to check the contents at the hood."
+In addition to the organizational factors, those lying behind the (1) "the samples used for x-ray diffraction measurement were encapsulated without epoxy resin removal treatment, and this information was not transferred to successors " $(]\!\!\!\!\!\!\!\!\!\!\!\!\!\!\! \circ \overline{7})$ are related.
+10 The Alpha-Gamma Section should have fully examined the characteristics of the nuclear fuel material stored in the storage container and the materials mixed in before preparing the work plan.
+However, as pointed out, they assumed the contents had been kept safe in a stable condition as stabilization treatment was conducted by then Plutonium Fuel Technology Division, they lacked prudence required for handling nuclear fuel material safely.

-1 The Alpha-Gamma Section should have fully examined the characteristics of the nuclear fuel material stored in the storage container and materials mixed in before preparing the work plan.
-However, as pointed out in the assumption that the contents had been kept safe in a stable condition as stabilization treatment was conducted by then Plutonium Fuel Technology Division, they lucked prudence required for handling nuclear fuel material safely.
-(1) The Fukushima Fuels and Materials Department (Alpha-Gamma Section) should have regarded checking the storage situation of nuclear fuel material in a storage container sealed for a long time and transferring the nuclear fuel material as "3H work" (work prone to cause human error because one does it for the first time or after a long interval or because it was changed) and prepared detailed work plan which included work procedures and hold point.
+(1) The Fukushima Fuels and Materials Department (Alpha-Gamma Section) should have regarded the work of checking the storage condition of nuclear fuel material in a storage container sealed for a long time and that of transferring the nuclear fuel material as "3H work" (work prone to cause human error because a worker conduct the work for the first time or after a long interval or because the condition of the materials might have changed) and should have prepared detailed work plan which included work procedures and hold point.
 However, the "manual for planning and managing work" based on the quality assurance plan did not elucidate the preparation procedures for work plan of individual work.